nteract/papermill/CONTRIBUTING.md

 All contributions are equally important.
 Documentation, answering questions, and fixing bugs are equally as valuable as adding new features.

-Check out <https://www.python.org/psf/codeofconduct/> for the Python code of conduct.
+Please read our entire code of conduct [here](https://github.com/nteract/nteract/blob/master/CODE_OF_CONDUCT.md).
+Also, check out the for the [Python](https://github.com/nteract/nteract/blob/master/CODE_OF_CONDUCT.md) code of conduct.

 ## Setting up Your Development Environment
 Following these instructions should give you an efficient path to opening your first pull-request.